A-z - Animals

 Mauritius is the only known place where the dodo once lived.

-When it was alive, the dodo lived alone in its colony on the Indian Ocean island of Mauritius, about 500 miles east of Madagascar.
-At the time, Mauritius was covered in dense forests, so the dodo probably adapted to living around dense foliage.
-The island was completely uninhabited when European sailors arrived, so they may have been the first humans to see the dodo
+When it was alive, the dodo lived in solitude within its colony on the island of Mauritius, situated in the Indian Ocean approximately 500 miles east of Madagascar.
+During that era, Mauritius was enveloped by dense forests, indicating that the dodo likely evolved to thrive amidst abundant foliage.
+It is worth noting that when European sailors arrived, the island was entirely uninhabited, potentially making them the first humans to encounter the dodo.

 Some scientists believe the dodo is related to modern pigeons.

-The scientific name of the dodo is Raphus cucullatus .
-The scientific name is derived from the Latin cucullus, meaning "hood," which probably refers to the cape-like head.
-The dodo is closely related to the unidirectional birds that live on the islands of Rodrigues and Reunion to the east and west of Mauritius.
-These species became extinct around the same time as the dodo.
-Most taxonomists consider the dodo to belong to the pigeon family with pigeons and doves, but others place it in a different classification entirely.
+The dodo’s scientific name is Raphus cucullatus.
+Its designation stems from the Latin word “cucullus,” which means “hood,” likely alluding to the cape-like appearance of its head.
+The dodo exhibits close kinship with the unidirectional birds inhabiting the nearby islands of Rodrigues and Reunion, situated to the east and west of Mauritius.
+Notably, these species also met their extinction fate around the same time as the dodo.
+While most taxonomists classify the dodo within the pigeon family, alongside pigeons and doves, others propose its placement in a distinct classification altogether.

 Size, Appearance and Behavior